Cultural and sporting links

 Welsh and Indian culture share a love of music, arts and sport.
 Bollywood films are shot on location in Wales and there are World famous Welsh Literature festivals, such as the Hay festival, that was hosted in Kerala.
 There are a lot of cultural exchanges between our two nations, read on to find out more.

 Our countries are also linked through art., the Charles Wallace India Trust along with the British Council and the Arts Council of Wales supported a series of exchanges between visual artists from Rajasthan and Wales during the period 1993-1998.
-In 2017 eleven Welsh arts projects have been created to showcase both cultures here in Wales and in India, as part of the UK-India 2017 cultural season, such as the dance film Liminality shot in Wales and India.
+In 2017 eleven Welsh arts projects were created to showcase both cultures here in Wales and in India, as part of the UK-India 2017 cultural season, such as the dance film Liminality shot in Wales and India.
+In 2018, the cultural links and projects have continued.
+One of India's leading artists N.S.
+Harsha is exhibiting his work at the Glynn Vivian Art Gallery, Swansea.
+Harsha won the Artes Mundi priz hosted in Wales in 2008.

 Several Bollywood films have been shot in locations throughout Wales.
 In 2004 ‘Kuan Hai Sapno Mein Aaya?’ starring Anupam Kher and Khader Khan used Caerphilly Castle in south Wales as a backdrop for filming.
 In the same year Kyun!
 Gaya Na was filmed in Llanberis and Dolbadarn Castle in north Wales, starring Aishwarya Rai and Vivek Oberoi.
 In 2015, Eskay Movies, an India-based film company produced Aashiqui, a love story in the Welsh capital Cardiff.
 The producers made use of our world class studios